GrahamDumpleton/mod_wsgi/docs/index.rst

 No mod_wsgi is not dead, it was just resting.

-Renewed development on mod_wsgi began early 2014, with a considerable amount of new development work and fixes being performed.
-This included the ability to install mod_wsgi using 'pip', along with an admin command called ``mod_wsgi-express`` which provides a really simple way of starting up Apache/mod_wsgi with an automatically generated configuration.
+Development on mod_wsgi was on a bit of a break for a while, but renewed development on it began early 2014, with a considerable amount of new development work and fixes being performed.

+A lot of the changes being made were with the aim of making it a lot easier to deploy Apache/mod_wsgi in Docker based environments.
+Changes included the ability to install mod_wsgi using 'pip', along with an admin command called ``mod_wsgi-express`` which provides a really simple way of starting up Apache/mod_wsgi with an automatically generated configuration.

 Completely revised documentation will eventually be incorporated here.
 Right now though I am having too much fun working on all the new features.